-- All design specifications should describe how to securely implement all functionality provided by a given feature or function: - Attack surface reduction - Give attackers less opportunity to exploit a potential weak spot - For example, reduce amount of code that is exposed to untrusted inputs - Defense in depth - Design system with multiple layered independent defenses.
-(Design with the assumption that unknown vulnerabilities might exist.) - Threat modeling (risk analysis) of components or features that have meaningful security risks (can be defined by the security risk assessment during requirements). - Secure design patterns (discussed later)
+- All design specifications should describe how to securely implement all functionality provided by a given feature or function. - Attack surface reduction (giving attackers less opportunity to exploit a potential weak spot). - Threat modeling (think risk analysis from a defensive position) of components or features that have meaningful security risks (can be defined by the security risk assessment during requirements).